Skip to main content

 Evidence form: photographs, not devices

 Project notes emphasize that public releases have been photographs of messages and a handwritten note, not live forensic exports shown in open court.
-Materials were staged across months, which critics say complicates chain-of-custody assessment.
+Those materials were released in stages across months, which critics say complicates chain-of-custody assessment.

 Prosecution may not use forensic extractions